tomcam/vuepress.github.io/custom-themes/custom2.md

 all web pages.
 Styles you add to `Layout.vue` are accessible to all other web pages in your VuePress installation.

+## Vue uses Stylus (optionally)

 For clarity VuePress preprocesses the styles you define.
 [Stylus](http://stylus-lang.com/), the source language, resembles YAML or a simplfied version of CSS.
 For example, instead of changing the color of `<h1>` headers to red like this:

 ```css